RobOwenKing/twenty-eight_totals/README.md

 Output: `[1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 14, 16, 17, 18, 19, 20, 21, 22, 24, 28]`

-Note that while the game uses 4 digits, the tool generates its answers recursively and should work for more numbers.
-It will, however, become increasingly slower.
+Note that while the game uses 4 digits, the tool generates its answers recursively and should work for more numbers, it becomes very slow, very quickly.

 The output can be expanded via the use of additional flags: